nponiros/FlexiSiteGen/README.md

 #### scripts

 It uses [UglifyJS](https://github.com/mishoo/UglifyJS2) to minify the scripts in production mode.
+Supports the `--cachebust` flag.

 ##### Configuration